 - 9. Parking and Access - 9.1 The layout and dimensions of all driveway(s) and parking area(s) shall be in accordance with AS2890.1; - 9.2 All driveways, car parking and manoeuvring area(s) which form part of this approval shall be sealed, drained, paved and line marked in accordance with the approved plans prior to the first occupation of the development and maintained thereafter by the owner/occupier to the satisfaction of the City; and - 9.3 All new crossovers shall be constructed in accordance with the City's Standard Crossover Specifications; - 10.
-Garage Door Design to the use or occupation of the development; and
+Garage Door Design

 The garage door to the dwelling shall be permeable.
-Plans depicting details of the garage door, including materials and colours, shall be submitted to and approved by the City prior
+Plans depicting details of the garage door, including materials and colours, shall be submitted to and approved by the City prior to the use or occupation of the development; and commenced within this period, the approval will lapse and have no further effect.